MaharaProject/mahara/htdocs/theme/Readme.md

     Note that you should give your filename an underscore prefix (e.g. `yourtheme/sass/components/_mycomponent.scss`), but you don't need to put in the underscore in the import statement.

-#### Sass: Advanced customisation

-There may be cases where you want to replace an entire component or feature file rather than just overriding the CSS.
-There are two files in the raw theme that act as indexes for all (non-variable) partials:

-* `raw/sass/utilities/_bootstrap-index.scss`
-* `raw/sass/utilities/_index.scss`

-`_bootstrap-index.scss` is the index for all Bootstrap partials.
-If you want to exclude any part of Bootstrap from your custom theme, this is the file you will need to copy.
-Be aware that some parts of this may be used by other files in `raw`.
-Therefore, excluding a Bootstrap dependency may not be straightforward.
-For example, panels are heavily used throughout the `raw` theme.

-`_index.scss` is an index to the modifications and additions made to Bootstrap for the `raw` theme.
-It is perhaps more likely you will want to replace components referenced from within this file.

-1. Copy across the index file with the component you want to remove or replace.
-2. Replace the reference to the raw index file in your theme's `style.scss` with the new location.
-3. If needed (i.e. for `_index.scss`), update the import locations to point back at the `raw` theme (`@import "../typography/fonts"` will become `@import "../../../raw/sass/typography/fonts"`).
-4. Remove the line that references the component you no longer need and replace it with your own version.

-It's a bit of set-up work, but you will only need to do this once.
-Afterwards, you can replace any component you like.

 ### Templates
 If a template in the `raw` theme (which your new theme will be descended from) doesn't suit you, simply copy it into a similar location in your theme (e.g. `yourtheme/templates/header/head.tpl`) and edit it.
 Your theme's copy of the file should be chosen over the original `raw` version.